 Certain personality types worry about getting a weakened copy of PGP.
 One of the authors of an overseas version of PGP was finally driven to post this to an Internet discussion group (alt.security.pgp):

-implementation which isn't subject to export restrictions.
-I'm sure I could
+subject to export restrictions.
+I'm sure I could throw

-of coding, the "problem" would have been solved a long time ago.
+bit of coding, the "problem" would have been solved a

 -- Peter Gutmann, firstname.lastname@example.org

 Breakthrough factoring attacks on RSA

 As I mentioned, RSA's security depends on the difficulty of factoring large numbers.
 But no one has ever proved this is the only way to break RSA.
 There may be some other way no one has found yet.